 Each of the plot threads exists to establish the characters more than anything else.
 The most fascinating aspect of “A Wicked Plot” to me is that it takes time away from being a showcase for Ethan Hawke’s Brown and instead really makes an effort to focus intensely on a whole different set of characters, including several who will only appear in this one episode.

 With Brown away for the majority, obviously there is a great deal more time to spend with our erstwhile narrator, Henry “Onion” Shakleford, but there is also a really interesting set of dualities explored among the supporting cast.
-So for the rest of this recap I want to focus on each of the characters cast into the spotlight and how I think they resonate on the themes of the episode, the other spotlighted characters, the show itself, and the way the show is commenting on both our history and our difficult present.
+So for the rest of this recap I want to focus on each of the characters cast into the spotlight and how I think they resonate on the themes of The Good Lord Bird Episode 2, the other spotlighted characters, the show itself, and the way the show is commenting on both our history and our difficult present.

 Onion as a character is still a bit of a cypher.
 Despite the narration it is difficult to really get a handle on what is going through his head most of the time.
 But this episode definitely gives him a significant arc.
 He remains extremely naïve at the beginning of the episode, which has pretty significant consequences for both Bob and himself.
 As time goes on though, it is obvious that he is getting harder and harsher, and more radicalized.
 He is both infatuated with Pie and disgusted by her behavior.
 He is both afraid to take action and yet unwilling to sit back when there is a chance to save Bob.